-"It was definitely first concocted at Old Government House by French chef Armand Galland," Dr McConnel says.
+"It was definitely first made at Old Government House by French chef Armand Galland," according to Dr McConnel.

 "It proved so popular that Lady Lamington was inundated with requests for the recipe and thus Galland named his delectable treat in honour of his patrons the Lamingtons.

 In 1990, the granddaughters of Lord and Lady Lamington, Bridget Leigh and Felicity Scrimgeour, visited Queensland and in a short speech referred to origins of the cake, stating it was “created by the chef at Government House and [was a] favourite of our grandfather, hence named after him.”

 Lord Lamington was the 8th Governor of Queensland, serving from 1896-1901.

 The first recipe for the Lamington Cakes was published in the Queensland Country Life on 17 December 1900: